What is it?

 Children are constantly developing and growing, and it’s important they meet their developmental milestones.

 Many babies and children experience difficulties in their physical movement due to trauma, birth disorders, illness, disability and developmental delays.
-That’s where our experts can help.
+That’s where a paediatric physiotherapist can help.

 - recovery from trauma and surgical procedures